Methylation - A New Key To Health And Anti-Aging

 Methylation protects the energy factories inside your cells which are known as mitochondria.
 This supports adaptive energy production greatly.
 Without adequate methylation, fatigue can be severe and persistent.
 Methylation is required to make coenzyme Q10 which is needed for heart health and for energy production within the mitochondria.

-Supplements to help the methylation cycle
+Recommended supplements to help the methylation cycle

 Activated folic acid – this is called L-methyl folate or folinic acid.
 The regular folic acid form of folate does not work well in people with the abnormal methylation gene.
 The abnormal gene is known as MTHFR polymorphism.
-Remember you can have a blood test to see if you have the abnormal gene.
+Remember, you can have a blood test to see if you have the abnormal gene.
 If you have this abnormal gene you will require L-methyl folate or folinic acid.

-You will also require vitamin B 12 in the form of methylcobalamin.
+You will also require vitamin B12 in the form of methylcobalamin.

 Most fatigued patients do not make enough methyl groups (CH3) in their body.
 Taking the supplements mentioned can increase production of methyl groups and some foods are high in methyl groups.